ajc2/sbdoc-cc/instruction/soundunit/ringcopy.md

 If the input array is two-dimensional, it is also treated as multichannel data.
 The number of channels in the input (the first dimension) must match that of the output, **with one exception:** if the input has a first dimension of 1 (one channel), the copy is the same as the 1D case.
+The size of the second dimension need not match the destination.

 The contents of each channel are copied from the source to the destination, per channel.
 The contents of the first source channel are copied to